charityrymbai/CS_102_slide_questions/Structures/README.md

 # Class Questions

 Q1.
 Create a structure named book to store book details like title, author and price.
 Write a C Program to input for N books, find the most expensive and least expensive books and display their information<br>

+Q2.
+Create a structure named complex to represent a complex number with real and imaginary parts.
+Write a C program to add two complex number using function.<br>